MartinMikusat/slicer-layered-profiles/README.md

 A browser-based tool for composing PrusaSlicer profiles from simple "layers".
 Build custom 3D printing profiles by combining and reordering setting modifications.

+**Desktop Application**: Designed exclusively for desktop use - optimized for efficient workflows on desktop screens.

 **Status**: Advanced MVP Complete ✅
 **Ready For**: Real-world testing and PrusaSlicer profile integration